psychopy/workshops/3hrs/source/10introductions.rst

     * Principal creator/maintainer of PsychoPy

 **Credits:**
-    - many other people have contributed to the PsychoPy project (Jeremy Gray, Mike MacAskill, Richard Höchenberger, Sol Simpson being the biggest contributors)
+    - Many other people have contributed to the PsychoPy project (Jeremy Gray, Mike MacAskill, Richard Höchenberger, Sol Simpson being the biggest contributors)

     - Nottingham University have been paying my salary while PsychoPy was written

-    - Wellcome Trust recently gave us a grant to improve this a LOT
+    - Wellcome Trust gave us a grant to add online capabilities

+    - The Chan-Zuckerberg Initiative are funding further substantial improvements

 .. image:: /_static/nott_logo.png
     :align: right